 - 1. The cable screen must be connected to earth/ground at the control panel only. - 2.
 The cable screen must not be connected to earth/ground at any point other than the control panel (at the SCRN terminal provided, not at any earthing point).
-Do not connect the screen to a device back box. - 3.
+Do not connect the screen to any device back box used other than those supplied by Fike. - 3.
 The cable screen continuity must be maintained at every point of the circuit, using the terminals provided or a suitable connection block. - 4.
 Do not use a 4-core cable as a circuit zone in and zone out, due to the possibility of data corruption.
 It is essential that two 2-core screened cables are used if this is required.